 iPhone® and iPad®

 When you install Covenant Eyes on an iPhone® or iPad®, we ask you to enable our VPN.

 On older iPhones, you’ll see “VPN” in the top right-hand corner.
 On an iPhone X or newer, swipe down from the top right-hand corner of your screen to access your Control Center.
 Next to your Wifi or connection symbol, you’ll see “VPN.”

 Do VPNs work with Covenant Eyes?

-For iPhone® and iPad®, you cannot use a third-party VPN app and Covenant Eyes at the same time.
+For iPhone® and iPad®, you cannot use a third-party VPN app and Covenant Eyes simultaneously.

 For Android™ devices, Mac®, and Windows computers, you can typically use Covenant Eyes and a third-party VPN together.
 However, if you’re also paying for our Blocking service, third-party VPNs conflict with our filter.

 Please note: If your Apple ID is China-based, you will not have access to the Covenant Eyes app.
-China considers apps with a VPN to be illegal and Apple has removed apps with a VPN from their Chinese App Store.
+China considers apps with a VPN illegal, and Apple has removed apps with a VPN from their Chinese App Store.